PsycheShaman/databricks-terraform/README.md

 1. **Lambda Functions**: For handling the publishing service and the ingestion of listing CRUD events.
 2. **Data Pipeline**: Using Delta Live Tables (DLT) to process and manage the data, implementing both Bronze, Silver, and Gold tables, including an SCD2 table for historical changes.
+3. **CI/CD Pipeline**: Utilizing GitHub Actions for continuous integration and deployment.
+4. **Infrastructure as Code**: Managing infrastructure with Terraform.

 ---